-- Any violation of the Rules of the Road as referred to in this section shall be primafacie evidence of careless or reckless operation.
+- Any violation of the Rules of the Road, as referred to in this section, shall be prima facia evidence of careless or reckless operation.

 - Boating accidents caused by deviation from the Rules of the Road shall be documented as such in accident reports.

 - The Rules of the Road for vessels upon the waters in the state shall be as follows:

 - Vessels passing head-on shall each keep to their respective right.

 - A vessel overtaking another vessel may do so on either side but must grant the right-of-way to the vessel being overtaken.